Veteran MP’s killer had Prevent case closed ‘too quickly’ – minister

 “The reviewer ultimately found that while Prevent policy and guidance at the time was mostly followed, the case was exited from Prevent too quickly.”

-Ali was first referred to Prevent by his school in October 2014, amid concerns over a change in his behaviour.
+Ali was first referred to Prevent by his school, Riddlesdown college, in October 2014, amid concerns over a change in his behaviour.

 The learning review found that he “was an engaging student who had performed well at school and appeared to have a bright future”, but then “his demeanour, appearance and behaviour changed during his final two years at school”.